Duluth, MN Real Estate

-Meanwhile, there are a number of other parks in the area as well, including Hartley Park which has a nature center.
-And Lester Park and Enger Park have public golf courses.
+Meanwhile, there are a number of other parks in the area as well, including Hartley Park which has a nature center, and Lester Park and Enger Park have public golf courses.
 What’s more, Fairmount Park has the Lake Superior Zoo.
-Now that’s a high quality of life!

 And we would be remiss if we didn’t mention Leif Erikson Park and Rose Garden, which is where visitors can view the Viking ship that was built in Norway by local boat builders to replicate the type sailed by Erikson.
 The rose garden portion features thousands of rose bushes, which will appeal to any botanist or gardener!

 Other attractions that make Duluth special include: